 The Mancos Valley is still cattle country.
 There are still approximately ten forest permits, some larger than the originals, for cattle grazing.
 The Alexander, Koppenhafer, Graf, Wolcott, Cox, and Weaver families raise cattle on the valley and mountain’s lush grass.
 Their cowboys and helpful neighbors can be seen horseback driving cattle down the highway and area roads, even right down Main Avenue, moving cattle to and from mountain range in the spring and fall.
 The popular breeds have changed, primarily to Angus and Angus-cross animals.
 The ranching families generally raise their own hay for winter feed.

-There are many stories of the exploits, misdeeds, and tragedies of the ranchers, cowboys, and their families in the sources listed at the end of this writing.
+There are many stories of the exploits, misdeeds, and tragedies of the ranchers, cowboys, and their families in the sources listed on the Resources page.